Vault Finance (VFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Vault Finance Historical Price

-According to the latest data gathered on Vault Finance live price page, the current price of Vault Finance is 0USD.
+According to the latest data gathered on Vault Finance live price page, the current price of Vault Finance is 0.000017USD.
 The circulating supply of Vault Finance(VFI) is

 In the past 24 hours, Vault Finance has shown a price movement of